May 6, 2019

 - Port Clyde Town Dock (207) 372-6363: Transient moorings.

-- Port Clyde General Store & Marina (207) 372-6543: Transient moorings for boats up to 50’ at $35 per night.
+- Port Clyde General Store & Marina (207) 372-6543: Transient moorings for boats up to 50 feet at $35 per night.
 Sells gas and diesel, groceries and ice.
 Restrooms and showers available.

 Boaters can anchor anywhere inside of Marshall Point, space permitting, as long as they are not impeding traffic in the main channel.
 Depths run 20’ to 35’, with good holding ground.
 Dinghies can be left at the town dock.
-A nifty and well-protected anchorage is between Hupper Point and Hupper Island, in depths of 20’ to 40’.
+A nifty and well-protected anchorage is between Hupper Point and Hupper Island, in depths of 20 to 40 feet.

 - Dip Net (207) 372-1112: Wharfside dining with full outdoor and indoor bars and table service.
 Located next to the General Store and the Monhegan Ferry.